nds-group/ICN-Mobile-Service-Demands/README.md

 ## Data

-The file "Antennas_RSCA.csv" includes the computed RSCA of the 73 (columns) mobile services under consideration for the 4762 (rows) indoor cellular network antennas included in our data set
-The file "RSCA_Outdoor_Antennas.csv" includes the computed RSCA of the 73 (columns) mobile services under consideration for the neighboring outdoor antennas found within a 1km radius from the ICN antennas
-Access to raw traffic data can be provided upon agreement with the operator
+The file "Antennas_RSCA.csv" includes the computed RSCA of the 73 (columns) mobile services under consideration for the 4762 (rows) indoor cellular network antennas included in our data set.
+The last column of the file designates the type of indoor environment in which the antenna is installed.
+The file "RSCA_Outdoor_Antennas.csv" includes the computed RSCA of the 73 (columns) mobile services under consideration for the neighboring outdoor antennas found within a 1km radius of the ICN antennas Access to raw traffic data can be provided upon agreement with the operator.

 ### Methodology:

 A hierarchical clustering algorithm is employed to identify the clusters of ICN antennas based on similarities and differences in the RSCA values that denote under- or over-utilization of the 73 mobile services at each antenna with respect to typical usages.

-The clustering results are interpreted via SHAP and the clusters are juxtaposed with the type of indoor environment at which the antennas are installed.
+The clustering results are interpreted via SHAP and the clusters are juxtaposed with the type of indoor environment in which the antennas are installed.

 ## Acknowledgements